 • Agricultural runoff of sediment, fertilizers and pesticides;

 • Removal of riparian vegetation, and streambank destabilization.

-These water quality problems result in higher water treatment and delivery costs, more water use restrictions and drought impacts, increased flood damage and the need for flood risk mitigation efforts, and costs associated with avoidable water-related disasters.
-These factors also degrade entire ecosystems and the overall environment through the loss of instream habitat and increasing number of Threatened and Endangered Species.
+These factors lead to economic inefficiencies, including higher water treatment and delivery costs, more water use restrictions, enhanced drought and flood risk mitigation efforts, and costs associated with avoidable water-related disasters.
+These factors also degrade entire ecosystems and the overall environment through the loss of instream habitat and increased numbers of Threatened and Endangered Species.

-In contrast to the continuous coverage of long stream segments provided by the HDSS approach, traditional stream sampling surveys are based on point samples or descriptions of short (several 100m) sections of streams or rivers.
+In contrast to the continuous coverage of long stream segments provided by the HDSS approach, traditional stream sampling surveys are based on point samples or descriptions of short sections of streams or rivers.
 These traditional methods collect information on a small percentage of total aquatic habitats and then extrapolate the findings between sampling sites to fill in the gaps.
 It is not uncommon for a few-hundred-meter survey site to be considered representative of 20 or more miles of adjacent stream.
 Extrapolation of data is a major source of error and will completely miss problems if the problem areas fall outside of a sample location.
 The HDSS method avoids the problems of data extrapolation by collecting a continuous survey of the entire river segment allowing the location, extent, and intensity of problems areas to be accurately identified (Figure 2).